 Coastal Rail Trail Highlights:

 - The Rail Trail will provide a car-free, nearly flat, paved route for biking, walking, and wheel chair use by everyone including school children, commuters, families, seniors, and visitors.

 - 13 of the 32 total miles are now underway and the first segment is scheduled to open in 2018.

 - The Rail Trail travels within 1-mile of 44 schools, 92 parks, and 50% of our county’s population, connecting many key destinations.

-- The Rail Trail passes through the Cities of Santa Cruz, Watsonville, Capitola as well as the communities of Davenport, Live Oak, Aptos, Seascape, and Rio Del Mar, Seascape and La Selva Beach.
+- The Rail Trail passes through the cities of Santa Cruz, Watsonville and Capitola as well as the communities of Davenport, Live Oak, Aptos, Rio Del Mar, Seascape and La Selva Beach.

-- The Santa Cruz County Regional Transportation Commission is the owner of the Santa Cruz County Coastal Rail corridor and lead Rail Trail agency
+- The Santa Cruz County Regional Transportation Commission is the owner of the Santa Cruz County Branch Rail Line and is the lead Rail Trail agency.

 In this section, you will find the following information: